damianpereira86/api-framework-python-pytest/README.md

 - Database integration
 - And so on...

-But each of them depends on the project needs, the tools of choice, etc. Hence, I’ll be adding examples of possible extensions that could be useful for some of you, while leaving this repo as light and straightforward as possible.
+But each of them depends on the project needs, the tools of choice, etc. Hence, I'll be adding examples of possible extensions that could be useful for some of you, while leaving this repo as light and straightforward as possible.

 ## Next steps

-Now it’s time to use it.
+Now it's time to use it.
 Go ahead and explore the test examples in this repo and adapt it to your use case.
-I’m sure there are much better ways to tackle some of the features of this framework, and I will be more than happy to hear them and include them in the repo.
+I'm sure there are much better ways to tackle some of the features of this framework, and I will be more than happy to hear them and include them in the repo.
 Or better, you can include them yourself!

 ## Contact/Support